alipay/agentUniverse/docs/guidebook/en/2_2_1_Agent_Create_And_Use.md

 agent = ['sample_standard_app.app.core.agent']
 ```

-## Practical tips for agent development
+## Other techniques for agent development
 ### Customize and orchestrate the execution process of agents freely
-In the 'Creating Agent Domain Behavior Definitions' section of this document, we have already detailed how to customize an execute method.
+In the [Creating Agent Domain Behavior Definitions](#Creating Agent Domain Behavior Definition-agent_xx.py) section of this document, we have already detailed how to customize an execute method.
 This method is often used in practice customizing processes and inject SOPs (Standard Operating Procedures) according to user demands.

 ### How to dynamically adjust settings based on user input

 **Method 1 (Recommended): Through the standard prompt template variable replacement method.**

-In the "A Practical Example of an Agent Configuration" section of this document, the prompt includes variables like `{background}`,`{input}`, etc. This feature is the prompt variable template replacement function, aimed at dynamically influencing the prompt based on the user's input.
+In [An actual example of an agent configuration](#An actual example of an agent configuration.) section of this document, the prompt includes variables like `{background}`,`{input}`, etc. This feature is the prompt variable template replacement function, aimed at dynamically influencing the prompt based on the user's input.
 One only needs to define the text using `{variable}` format in the agent configuration settings section, and define it in the parse_input's `agent_input` to dynamically replace the corresponding prompt based on the input portion.

 For example, in the sample agent `sample_standard_app.app.core.agent.rag_agent_case.demo_rag_agent.py`, there is the following `parse_input` method.